Aji Charapita Peppers – The Wild and Expensive Peruvian Chili

 Aji Charapita Origin

-The Aji Charapita has origins in Peru, specifically the Amazon rainforest regions of Loreto and Ucayli.
-Contrary to what most people think of pepper plants, they are primarily tropical plants that enjoy warm, humid weather.
+The aji charapita has origins in Peru, specifically the Amazon rainforest regions of Loreto and Ucayli.
+Contrary to what most people think of pepper plants, they are primarily tropical plants that enjoy warm, humid weather year round.

 Peru, along with Bolivia, are considered the “primary centers of diversity” for the Capsicum genus.
 Basically, Peru is thought to be the original birthplace of the chili pepper.
-Chili peppers were cultivated over 4,000 years ago in Peru!
+Various chili peppers were cultivated over 4,000 years ago in Peru!

 As a result, the aji charapita has gotten the nickname ‘The Mother of All Chilis.’
 It still has the appearance of a wild pepper type, but its popularity likely drove growers to cultivate and breed new types.